 The extension of the hybrid-solvent CpHMD for transmembrane proteins has opened a door for obtaining previously unattainable insights into biological proton/ion transport.
 To pave the way, we demonstrated that CpHMD can directly reveal the atomic details of the pH-dependent conformational transitions of a proton channel, an antiporter, and a multi-drug efflux pump.
+Most recently, we have begun to explore the molecular mechanisms of ligand-receptor recognition and activation.

 Nature is efficient; why would it require two protons if one is enough to do the job?
 This commentary article discusses a recent computational work in the context of our current understanding of how proton translocation mediates the active transport of drugs and substrates across the biological membrane.